Side Plank To An Easier Golf Swing

 Golf is a sport that’s easy to fall in love with, but every regular golfer knows it can be a real pain, literally.
 There are numerous golf injuries that can result from a faulty swing, bad biomechanics, overuse, and poor physical conditioning.
 Statistically proven, the most common amateur golf injury is sustained in the low back region.
 Although injuries are commonly seen in the joints and discs of the spine, the most common back injury in golf are strains of the muscles and soft tissue surrounding the spine.Low Back Pain

 There are many different predictors of low back pain.
 Some predictors include poor joint mobility, shortened muscle lengths, abnormal body composition, and poor pelvic and core stability.
+Learning more about how pelvic stability supports lumbar health in golf can help clarify why this predictor carries so much weight.
 Not having the ability to stabilize the body’s core and low back can be very detrimental to spine health and the golf swing.
 It leads to faulty biomechanics which in turn will lead to faulty swing mechanics.
 Many amateur golfers mask poor spine stability and weaknesses by deviating away from proper swing technique to achieve the feeling of a full swing.
 Doing this time and time again, round after round, can be detrimental to the spine and can make golf a debilitating sport to play.
+Understanding a comprehensive spine health approach is essential for addressing these underlying issues effectively.

 This exercise is about quality, not quantity!
 Make sure you can hold for an equal amount of time on both sides.
 Golfers that suffer from low back pain tend to have a large disparity in endurance time from left side to right (generally a right handed golfer can hold the left side longer).
 Only do as much on one side as you can do on the other.
 Record your times and challenge yourself each time you do this exercise by pushing to get a couple of additional seconds.
+This methodical approach to improvement reflects the value of structured exercise progression systems that track your development over time.
 Just remember, quality is the name of this game!
 Don’t sacrifice form for a couple of extra seconds.

 If you have any questions about the Side Plank exercise or low back pain in golf please contact me, Jason Rivkin, by email at [email protected].